Fangtastic Halloween Email Campaign: Tips & Tricks (or Treats?)

 Choose a perfect email design

-If you want to create a quick email campaign to showcase your products, opt for a Halloween template.
-In Selzy, you can find two themed templates:
+If you want to create a quick email campaign to showcase your products, opt for a ready-made Halloween template.
+In Selzy, you can find Halloween-themed templates in the Holidays category in the library:

-Select the Holidays category in Selzy’s template library to find two Halloween-themed templates
+Select the Holidays category in Selzy’s template library to find Halloween-themed templates

-Alternatively, you can create a campaign from scratch and use your creativity to the fullest.
-The first thing that comes to mind is to choose one of the common Halloween symbols for your newsletter: cats, witches, potion pots, zombies, ghosts, etc. However, you can show a little more ingenuity in your campaign.
+Alternatively, you can create a template from scratch in Selzy’s convenient email builder and use your creativity to the fullest.
+The first thing that comes to mind is to choose one of the most popular Halloween symbols for your newsletter: cats, witches, potion pots, zombies, ghosts, etc. However, you can show a little more ingenuity in your campaign and try something else.

 Look at this marketing campaign by the brand Framebridge: